8 Things Dermatologists Wish Women Knew About Cellulite

 Cellulite is harmless and not a disease

-Although we hate it, cellulite is a completely normal and benign condition.
+Although we may not like how it looks, cellulite is a completely normal and benign condition.
 “Cellulite is not the disease the media would have us think,” says Tanya Kormeili, MD, a board-certified dermatologist in private practice in Santa Monica.
+The Cleveland Clinic adds that cellulite doesn’t hurt, and it also doesn’t affect overall physical health.
 (These are the anti-aging secrets dermatologists won’t tell you.)

 Exercise can help reduce cellulite